Starting a Club

 This is your first step in starting a club.
-Make your intentions known to the CGU so that we may help you through the process of launching a new club.
-The CGU actively encourages starting new clubs and will do everything in our power to help your club with setting up a solid foundation for future growth and success.
+Complete the New Club Application to request membership with the CGRU so that we may help you through the process of launching a new club.
+The CGRU actively encourages starting new clubs and will do everything in our power to help your club with setting up a solid foundation for future growth and success.

 Establish a club budget that is realistic and obtainable.
 As starting a new club can be difficult, start with a small budget and build it as your club grows.
 It is a delicate balance between covering your club expenses (field rentals, jerseys, referee fees, etc.) and overcharging players with dues.
 The less you charge players, the more likely you will be able to recruit new players to the sport.
 The CGU can assist in helping set a budget and work with your club on fundraising ideas.

-6. Adhere to all of the Rules and Regulations of CGU
+7. Adhere to all of the Rules and Regulations of CGRU